 Cordel’s machine learning railway technology automatically creates context and structure to remote sensing data such as imagery and video, LiDAR, GPS and trajectory data.

 The platform can also automate inspections that can be unreliable, expensive and dangerous when conducted manually.

 System efficiencies are delivered through the triaging or shortlisting of anomalies and automatically reporting by exception.
 Rather than removing the need for engineering expertise, it allows inspectors to spend more time addressing issues instead of locating them.

 Inspection management software

-The Corridor Cloud-based inspection management system allows railway inspectors and management to review inspection data, as well as add further details and inspection criteria to the automated outpost from the AI.
+The Cordel Cloud-based inspection management system allows railway inspectors and management to review inspection data, as well as add further details and inspection criteria to the automated outpost from the AI.

 Allowing users to search, review and refine inspections, the solution improves efficiency, effectiveness and accuracy while decreasing the costs and risks associated with working inside rail corridors.